JuliaDynamics/DynamicalSystems.jl/paper/paper.md

 Many such methods have been devised to study the many facets of nonlinear systems, but unfortunately no up-to-date and comprehensive library collecting these methods exists.

 # Enter **DynamicalSystems.jl**
 **DynamicalSystems.jl** was created to fill this role.
-It is a Julia [@Bezanson2017] library that offers functions useful in the study of chaos, nonlinear dynamics and timeseries analysis.
+It is a Julia [@Bezanson2017] library that offers functionality useful in the study of chaos, nonlinear dynamics and time-series analysis.
-It is part of [**DynamicalSystems.jl**](https://juliadynamics.github.io/DynamicalSystems.jl/latest/) software ecosystem, a bundle of packages aimed at the study of chaotic systems. **DynamicalSystems.jl** itself is also a part of the [JuliaDynamics](https://github.com/JuliaDynamics) organization, similarly with the package DynamicalBilliards.jl [@Datseris2017].
+**DynamicalSystems.jl** itself is also a part of the [JuliaDynamics](https://github.com/JuliaDynamics) organization, similarly with the package DynamicalBilliards.jl [@Datseris2017].

 The official documentation is hosted [here](https://juliadynamics.github.io/DynamicalSystems.jl/latest/).